 This week, the Minnesota Public Facilities Authority (PFA) announced $122 million in loans and grants that had been awarded during the first half of 2020 in 24 communities across the state.
 These water infrastructure projects received a combination of loans and grants that are funded, in part, by the bonding . . .

 As our communities and state continue to grapple with the impacts of the COVID-19 pandemic, it is more important than ever that our lawmakers come together to pass a large bonding bill.
-The bonding bill is one of the state’s most powerful tools to help stimulate the economy and ensure . . .
+One important way that your city can help nudge lawmakers in that direction is by passing a resolution . . .

 When the Legislature failed — again — to pass a bonding bill during the second special session that ended earlier this week, it significantly jeopardized the chances of passing a bonding bill in 2020.
 The CGMC has learned that the state's pending August bond sale means that the Legislature . . .